<< ARI Watch< Part I Part II Part III

 Such trenchant analysis!
 Such diligent research!
 Such persistent concern for the truth!

-I’m being sarcastic.There are two more items ARI or its affiliates published about the coming 2008 election that we must add to our list: “McBama vs. America” by Craig Biddle in the journal The Objective Standard (Fall 2008) and a speech of the same title Mr. Biddle gave a few days before the election (29 October 2008) under the auspices of ARI (specifically its now defunct division called the “Ayn Rand Center”).
+There are two more items that ARI or its affiliates published about the coming 2008 election: “McBama vs. America” by Craig Biddle (before his falling out with ARI) in the journal The Objective Standard (Fall 2008) and a talk of the same title he gave a few days before the election (29 October 2008) under the auspices of ARI (specifically its now defunct division called the “Ayn Rand Center”).

 Mr. Biddle begins his talk by observing that this election is an Objectivist’s nightmare, and asks “How did we get here?”
-One wonders who Mr. Biddle thinks he is to ask the question, since in many ways he and other ARI associates helped in the getting.
-Mr. Biddle’s talk is standard fare denouncing altruism leavened with examples from current events (among which he fails to mention U.S. support of Israel, but then ARI has always maintained that support for Israel is somehow in your interest).
+One wonders who Mr. Biddle thinks he is to ask the question since he and other ARI associates helped in the getting.
+Mr. Biddle’s talk is standard fare denouncing altruism leavened with examples from current events (among which he fails to mention U.S. support of Israel but then ARI has always maintained that support for Israel is somehow in your interest).
 He makes no mention of religion in his article but discusses it at length in his talk, saying that Obama and in recent years Leftists generally, use religion to justify their socialist causes.
 McCain, he says, justifies the same sort of causes using ideas traceable to Kant.

 Mr. Biddle insinuates that Obama and McCain might be sincere, instead of – we would say – grasping at anything to justify their lord of the manor mentality and greed for the unearned.
 [8]